Lower Saint Lawrence / Reford Gardens

 IMPORTANT!

-The garden tours are reserved for members of the Société québécoise de la pivoine and members of the Canadian Peony Society.
+The lectures and garden tours are reserved for members of the Société québécoise de la pivoine and members of the Canadian Peony Society.

 📅Preliminary Program